 He has had very good success with a BioLogic blend called Guide’s Choice.
 We’ve planted it every way we can, but what seems to work best in our area is to broadcast it on mud flats.

-We pull boards, and drain impoundments during early July.
+We pull boards and drain impoundments during early July.
 The dates when you add or pull boards in your risers will vary depending on location.
 We’re located in northern Mississippi so adjust your timing accordingly.
-If you’re further north, it will be earlier and if you’re further south, it can be later.
+If you’re farther north, it will be earlier and if you’re farther south, it can be later.

 Guide’s Choice is planted at a rate of 20 pounds per acre.
 The major component is a specially selected variety of Japanese millet plus a light addition of grain sorghum and buckwheat – all plants that waterfowl relish.
-Under normal conditions the crop matures in about 65 days, but during dry, stressful conditions it is able to mature faster.
-It’s easy to grow and the ducks love it.
+Under normal conditions, the crop matures in about 65 days, but during dry, stressful conditions, it is able to mature faster.
+It’s easy to grow in most wetland areas and the ducks love it.

-If it’s really dry during the growing process, you’ll see more grain sorghum and in really wet years you’ll see the millet take over (it loves having its “feet” wet).
+If it’s really dry during the growing season, you’ll see more grain sorghum, and in really wet years, you’ll see the millet take over (it loves having its “feet” wet).

-You can plant this right into a dry seed bed just like a traditional food plot.
+You can plant this right into a dry seedbed just like a traditional food plot.
 So if you have an oxbow lake or a beaver pond that dries down in the summer, you can plant the edges.
-Ideally speaking, if you have a water control structure and you pull the boards to drain it, in the days immediately following you should plant the Guide’s Choice right into the wet mud.
+Ideally speaking, if you have a water control structure and you pull the boards to drain it, in the days immediately following you should plant the Guide’s Choice right into the moist soil.
 Toxey refers to this moisture as “liquid gold.”
 It’s already there, it’s yours and you need to take advantage of it.

 The seed will immediately germinate in this perfect scenario.
-A good ATV with a broadcast seeder is the best way to spread the seed, or we have used the blower attachment made by Extreme products in smaller holes.
-A good old fashioned hand seeder also works great; it’s just oftentimes hard to walk in these muddy conditions.
-Typically these areas are fertile and the Guide’s Choice doesn’t need a lot of fertilizer.
+A good ATV with a broadcast seeder is the best way to spread the seed, or we have used the blower attachment made by Extreme products in smaller duck ponds.
+A good old-fashioned hand seeder also works great.
+It’s just oftentimes hard to walk in these muddy conditions.
+Typically, these areas are fertile and the Guide’s Choice doesn’t need a lot of fertilizer.
 Like many grasses, it can benefit from some nitrogen if you can apply it.
 I’d suggest doing a soil test to determine what, if anything, you may need to apply.

 It is also suggested to plant BioLogic’s Blind Spot around where you determine your blind locations will be and several other areas around the pond.
-The plants in Blind Spot can get 8-10 feet tall in the matter of a few weeks and provide natural vegetative cover.
+The plants in Blind Spot can get eight to 10 feet tall in a matter of a few weeks and provide natural vegetative cover.
 I think it’s important to plant other patches of it so you have options to move to in different wind conditions, and then your blind doesn’t stand out being the only patch of that specific tall vegetation.

-Lastly, manage your hunting pressure.
+Lastly, duck hunters should manage their hunting pressure.
 Don’t shoot them every day.
 You should even consider not hunting them at all during the first few years of establishing an impoundment.
 If you have a lot of birds at daylight, you should consider flushing them and shooting the smaller groups as they return so you don’t educate the entire population.
 Just be smart.
-If you’re getting fewer ducks, hunt less.
+If you’re getting fewer ducks this duck season, hunt less.

-I love the idea of planting for waterfowl.
+I love the idea of planting food plots for waterfowl.
 Some upland properties won’t have any opportunities for this, but many lowlands will have a low spot in an agricultural field or a beaver pond in a swamp.
 All it takes is a little effort on the front end to build a slight levee or install a structure.
-It’s a onetime expense that will provide you with a project that has the potential to get better and better each year as the ducks imprint on the place.
-Not only will this provide you with great hunting, but it will supply waterfowl with food and sanctuary.
+It’s a one-time expense that will provide you with a project that has the potential to get better and better each year as the ducks imprint on the place.
+Not only will this provide you with great hunting each duck season, but it will supply waterfowl with food and sanctuary.
 As gamekeepers, we just have to do our part.